armoniax/amc-dev-docs/docs/API/Transaction-API.md

 # Transaction API

-Define APIs for sending transactions and inline messages
+Define the API for sending transactions and inline messages

 ## Transaction C API

-Defines the API used to send transactions
+Define the API used to send transactions

-## Transaction CPP API
+## Transaction C++ API

 Safe Transaction C++ encapsulation for C API

 ### Description

-AMAX transaction has the following abstract structure:：
+AMAX transaction has the following abstract structure:

 ```C++
 struct transaction {